ln-vortex/ln-vortex/docs/client-rpc.md

 - address: String - bitcoin address
 - amount: Number - in satoshis
-- outPoint: String - The transaction outpoint in format `txid:vout`
+- outPoint: String - the transaction outpoint in `txid:vout` format
 - confirmed: Boolean - if the transaction is confirmed or not

 ### Get Balance